whbpt/mfDCA/README.md

 # mfDCA
+Direct Coupling Analysis (DCA) is a statistical inference framework used to infer direct co-evolutionary couplings among residue pairs in multiple sequence alignments.  (http://dca.rice.edu/portal/dca/)

-The python version was reimplemented with the matlab code (http://dca.rice.edu/portal/dca/)
+The  version was reimplemented in python.

 Reference：
 ----------------------